harttle/liquidjs/docs/source/tutorials/render-file.md

 - `cwd()`/views/foo.liquid
 - `cwd()`/views/partials/foo.liquid

-If none of the above files exists, an `ENOENT` error will be throwed.
+If none of the above files exists, an `ENOENT` error will be thrown.
 Here's a demo for Node.js: [demo/nodejs](https://github.com/harttle/liquidjs/tree/master/demo/nodejs).

 When LiquidJS is used in browser, say current location is <https://example.com/bar/index.html>, only the first `root` will be used and the file to be fetched is:

 - <https://example.com/bar/foo.liquid>

-If fetch fails, a 404/500 error or network failures for example, an `ENOENT` error will be throwed.
+If fetch fails, a 404/500 error or network failures for example, an `ENOENT` error will be thrown.
 Here's a demo for browsers: [demo/browser](https://github.com/harttle/liquidjs/tree/master/demo/browser).

 ## Abstract File System